 About

-Sarah started out at the Workers' Advisers Office representing injured workers for the Ministry of Labour.
-She then spent 17 years representing workers at a healthcare union before joining Rush Crane Guenther where she practiced for 10 years.
+Sarah began her career at the Workers' Advisers Office, where she represented injured workers under the Ministry of Labour.
+She then spent 17 years serving workers at a major healthcare union before joining Rush Crane Guenther for a decade.
 Most recently, Sarah has been in private practice in Vancouver at Harrison O'Leary LLP, and now, O'Leary Law.

-Sarah has taught Workers' Compensation law to unions for 35 years, including at Capilano College Labour Studies Program, the CLC Winter School for 24 years, through private law practice and, in recent years, with the Vancouver and District Labour Council.
+Throughout her career, Sarah has been a passionate educator, teaching Workers' Compensation law to unions for more than three decades.
+She has taught at Capilano College’s Labour Studies Program, the CLC Winter School for 24 years, through her private law practice, and more recently, with the Vancouver and District Labour Council.

 Our Goal